Reviewing unit assessment profile

 Overview of the process

-At the school/departmental level at the end of each trimester, an Examiner’s Board meeting chaired by the respective DoT is called to review and sign-off on each unit offering for the trimester.
+At the school/departmental level at the end of each trimester, a Results Ratification meeting chaired by the respective DoT is called to review and sign-off on each unit offering for the trimester.
 Prior to this meeting each Unit Chair is required to complete an online Unit Report for their unit/s addressing and providing an explanation of any unusual result distributions, including teaching and management problems or issues that arose during the trimester.
 This unit report includes:

 - checks that all fails were double marked and checked,